Cosmic rays and random magnetic traps: Particle Trapping and Magnetic Field Models

 \subsection{Axisymmetric trap}

 An axially symmetric magnetic trap used to explore general aspects of the CR particle distribution in space has the magnetic field components given in cylindrical coordinates $(r,\phi,z)$ by

 where

 and the parameters $R$, $a$, $b$ and $\ell$ control the length scales of the field variation and the positions of the magnetic mirrors.
+(Starting from the chosen analytic form of $B_r$, this field is obtained by requiring solenoidality in axisymmetric cylindrical geometry.)
 As illustrated in Fig.~\ref{fig:dan2dcross}, two maxima in the magnetic field strength are located on the $z$-axis, and their separation (i.e., the length of the trap) is controlled by the parameter $\ell$, while the radial scale of $\vec{B}$ depends on $a$ and $R$.
 Having in mind applications to the ISM of spiral galaxies, we adopt for $\ell$ and $R$ values comparable to the integral scale of the interstellar random magnetic fields, $\ell=R=16\,\rm pc$ (see Section~\ref{DGF} for the motivation of the scale length choice).

 The field structure is further determined by the factors $a = (0.03\, \rm pc)^{-2} $ and $b=0.25$.
 The positions along the $z$-axis at which particles are reflected depend on the particle energy.
 In the simulations presented below, we adopt $B_0=100\,\upmu\rm G$ giving the range $8\leq B\leq 92\,\upmu\rm G$ for the field strength within the computational domain, with the r.m.s.\ field strength of $B_\text{rms}=42\,\upmu\rm G$.